What is Piping Slope and Why is it Required? Pipe Slope Calculation(PDF)

 Advantages of Pipe Slopes

-The main requirement of pipe slopes is to avoid the accumulation of liquids inside the pipe.
+The main requirement of slopes in piping is to avoid the accumulation of liquids inside the pipe.
 Other advantages are:

 • When a piping slope is provided, the flow of the medium is easily maintained and gravity flow happens in the downward direction.